Dancers' Own Stories of Rehabilitation Thanks to Gaynor Minden

 Gemma Pitchley-Gale, Artist, The Royal Ballet

-Principal Dancer, National Ballet of Canada
+Principal Dancer, English National Ballet

 In 2008, before I switched to Gaynor Mindens, I was finishing my run of Giselle and my feet were a little tired.
 I took off for a jump in class, and I heard a pop in my foot.
 I got chills up and down and I just knew right away [that] something was really wrong.

 After two weeks [of] staying off my foot, I was told I should start dancing because it was just a torn ligament.
 When I started back dancing, the pain never went away and it finally got to the point where I could hardly even walk anymore.
 [So] I took a whole six months to see if it would heal by itself.
 Finally I had an MRI, and it showed that I had a ďnon-unionĒ stress fracture in my mid-foot.
 The two bones never connected together again due to the scar tissue that had built up when I was still dancing on [the injury], and I was told that my foot would never heal.

 Luckily we have a very good surgeon in Toronto; he agreed to do surgery by taking a bone graft from my hip and putting it into the space in my foot.
 I felt so confident with the surgeon and trusted him completely.
 Still, thereís always that thought, Ďwhat if it doesnít work?í

 My whole year off was a really hard experience and there were times when I thought I would never dance again.
 I read a lot of self-help books, to get back to being simple and good to myself, because itís easy to become depressed.
 It helped to go watch rehearsals; John Neumeier came to do The Seagull and I went every day to hear him speak about the ballet.
 I [also] had a lot of free time to sit at home and watch YouTube videos.
 This was the closest way I could come to seeing other dancers outside of my own company.